Croton Aqueduct: Old Croton Trail

-The Old Croton Trail extends for 26.2 mi in Westchester County, providing public access along all but four segments — in the Getty Square neighborhood of downtown Yonkers, Tarrytown, Scarborough and Ossining — along the route of the aqueduct.
-It crosses the lawn of Lyndhurst, following the aqueduct's easement.
-The trail enters New York City on the eastern side of Van Cortlandt Park and runs through the Bronx alongside Aqueduct Avenue, and the trail continues under the southern part of University Avenue.
+The linear Old Croton Trail extends for 26.2 mi in Westchester County, providing public access along all but four segments—in the Getty Square neighborhood of downtown Yonkers, Tarrytown, Scarborough and Ossining—along the route of the aqueduct.
+It crosses the lawn of the Lyndhurst estate, following the aqueduct's easement.
+The trail enters New York City on the eastern side of Van Cortlandt Park; the aqueduct runs through the Bronx under Aqueduct Walk and alongside Aqueduct Avenue, and it continues under the southern part of University Avenue.

 1887 engraving from Scientific American shows Old Croton Aqueduct in dotted line looking south from Putnam County.
 Croton Reservoir in foreground; Manhattan in far background.

 Both the trail and the tunnel are part of the Old Croton Aqueduct State Historic Park, which was created in 1968 and encompasses the northernmost 26 mi of the aqueduct and its right-of-way, from Croton Gorge Park to the Yonkers-New York City line.
 It lies wholly within Westchester County but is under the jurisdiction of the Taconic Region of the New York State Office of Parks, Recreation and Historic Preservation.

 The trail runs roughly parallel to Metro North's Hudson Line from northern Yonkers to Scarborough and is accessible from numerous stations on that line.
 The trail briefly parallels the Rockefeller State Park Preserve and its trails.
 Access to the trail is easiest where it crosses Route 9, known variously as Albany Post Road, Broadway, or Highland Avenue.

 Heading southbound into downtown Yonkers, the trail goes on-street at Bishop William J. Walls Place and N. Broadway, where it follows the sidewalk on N. Broadway for one block, and then makes a left onto Ashburton Avenue going east.
 At Palisades Avenue, it makes a right and the trail bed restarts.

+Remnants of the aqueduct still exist and can be seen along the trail, including 21 of the original 33 stone ventilating towers (shafts), three stone weirs (chambers which were used to empty the aqueduct for maintenance), and one "Keeper's House" located in Dobbs Ferry.
+The locations of ventilating towers along the trail within the Old Croton Aqueduct State Historic Park are: